Azure for secure worldwide public sector cloud adoption

 - Data storage for non-regional services: Certain Azure services don't enable you to specify the region where the services will be deployed as described on the data location page.
 For a complete list of non-regional services, see Products available by region.

-- Air-gapped (sovereign) cloud deployment: Why doesn’t Microsoft deploy an air-gapped, sovereign, physically isolated cloud instance in every country?
+- Air-gapped (sovereign) cloud deployment: Why doesn’t Microsoft deploy an air-gapped, sovereign, physically isolated cloud instance in every country/region?
 Answer: Microsoft is actively pursuing air-gapped cloud deployments where a business case can be made with governments across the world.
 However, physical isolation or “air gapping”, as a strategy, is diametrically opposed to the strategy of hyperscale cloud.
 The value proposition of the cloud, rapid feature growth, resiliency, and cost-effective operation, are diminished when the cloud is fragmented and physically isolated.
 These strategic challenges compound with each extra air-gapped cloud or fragmentation within an air-gapped cloud.
 Whereas an air-gapped cloud might prove to be the right solution for certain customers, it isn't the only available option.

-- Local jurisdiction: Is Microsoft subject to local country jurisdiction based on the availability of Azure public cloud service?
+- Local jurisdiction: Is Microsoft subject to local country/region jurisdiction based on the availability of Azure public cloud service?
 Answer: Yes, Microsoft must comply with all applicable local laws; however, government requests for customer data must also comply with applicable laws.
 A subpoena or its local equivalent is required to request non-content data.
 A warrant, court order, or its local equivalent is required for content data.
 Government requests for customer data follow a strict procedure according to Microsoft practices for responding to government requests.
 Every year, Microsoft rejects many law enforcement requests for customer data.
 Challenges to government requests can take many forms.
 In many of these cases, Microsoft simply informs the requesting government that it's unable to disclose the requested information and explains the reason for rejecting the request.
 Where appropriate, Microsoft challenges requests in court.
 Our Law Enforcement Request Report and US National Security Order Report are updated every six months and show that most of our customers are never impacted by government requests for data.
 For example, in the second half of 2019, Microsoft received 39 requests from law enforcement for accounts associated with enterprise cloud customers.
 Of those requests, only one warrant resulted in disclosure of customer content related to a non-US enterprise customer whose data was stored outside the United States.

 - Autarky: Can Microsoft cloud operations be separated from the rest of Microsoft cloud and connected solely to local government network?
 Are operations possible without external connections to a third party?
 Answer: Yes, depending on the cloud deployment model.